Shreyas4991/Sorting-in-Lean/README.md

 # Sorting in Lean

 The goal is to have efficient implementations of sorting algorithms in lean with a non-exclusive focus on stable algorithms.
-In the short run, we hope to implement efficient versions of.
+In the short run, we hope to implement efficient algorithms.
 Proving properties is not a priority.

 ### Current Targets

 The current targeted sorting algorithms are listed below alongwith the most directly used reference for each.
+They may not necessarily be optimised for lean in their current form.

 * [] [Insertion Sort](https://en.wikipedia.org/wiki/Insertion_sort) : To be used as a primitive in other sorting procedures.